- About Coverfox

 The date when construction was completed, in case an under-construction property was purchased

-Name of the tenant and the rental income, in case the property is rented
+Name and the rental income of the tenant, if the property is rented

-Stock trading statement is required along with purchase details if there are capital gains from selling the shares
+There is a requirement of a stock trading statement with purchase details, in case there are capital gains from selling the shares

 If a house or property is sold, you must sought sale price, purchase price, details of registration and capital gain details

-Details of mutual fund statement, sale and purchase of equity funds, debt funds, ELSS and SIPs
+Mutual fund statement details, purchase and sale of equity funds, debt funds, SIPs and ELSS

 The income from interest is reported.
 In case of interest accumulated in savings account, bank account statements are required